 - If you continue to feel unwell, go back to the doctor.

-- Avoid use of products which advertise that they contain antibiotics, or are antibacterial or antimicrobial, unless advised to do so by your health professional.
+- Avoid use of products that advertise they contain antibiotics, or are antibacterial or antimicrobial, unless advised to do so by your health professional.

 Where to get help

 - Your doctor

 Things to remember